How to Choose a University UK 2027: What Actually Matters

 - Several Russell Group universities rank below non-Russell Group peers for specific subjects

-- Research-focused staff aren't always the most engaged undergraduate teachers
+- Research-focused staff are not always the most engaged undergraduate teachers

-- Student satisfaction scores vary significantly — some Russell Group universities score lower than non-members
+- Student satisfaction scores vary: some Russell Group universities score lower than non-members

-- Higher entry requirements mean you might be pushing yourself into an undershoot
+- Higher entry requirements mean you might be overstretching without a realistic backup

 - For most careers, a 2:1 from a well-matched university beats a 2:2 from a prestigious one